Rights and Representation

 Penalties of suspension or dismissal will be noted on the student’s transcript.
 The decision to dismiss a student is made by the General Faculty on recommendation of the Disciplinary Committee, Professional Studies Committee, or University-Wide Committee on Sexual Misconduct.
 Pending disciplinary charges will be noted on a student’s transcript if the student withdraws from Yale Divinity School after being formally charged but before such charges have been resolved.
 A student will not receive a degree while charges are pending or while serving a suspension.
 A student dismissed for misconduct will not receive a degree from Yale Divinity School regardless of requirements fulfilled before the infraction occurred.
 Yale Divinity School reserves the right to impose fines as appropriate, in addition to requiring payment for costs resulting from or associated with the offenses.
 In addition to imposing these penalties for offenses subject to disciplinary action, Yale Divinity School may refer students for prosecution, and students found guilty of unlawful possession, use, or distribution of illicit drugs or alcohol on University property or as part of any University activity may be required to complete an appropriate rehabilitation program.

-Copies of the procedures of the Disciplinary Committee may be obtained from the Office of the Dean.
 A copy of the procedures is sent automatically to any student who is charged with a violation of Yale Divinity School’s regulations.

 A student may be dismissed from YDS for the following reasons: